Belarusian ruble: Monetary integration with Russia

 From the beginning of his presidency in 1994, Alexander Lukashenko began to suggest the idea of integration with the Russian Federation, and undertook steps in this direction.
 The idea of introducing a united currency for the Union of Russia and Belarus was floated; Article 13 of the 1999 "Treaty of Creation of the Union State of Russia and Belarus" foresaw a unified currency.
 Belarus' economy was largely a Soviet-style centrally controlled one heavily reliant on cheap energy supplies from Russia.
 Discussions on the common currency continued well past the 2005 implementation goal set by both nations.
 Starting in 2008, the Central Bank of Belarus announced that the ruble would be tied to the United States dollar instead of the Russian ruble.
 Former bank chairman Stanislav Bogdankevich called it a political decision, tied to Belarus' open displeasure with Russia's hike of oil and gas export prices to Belarus earlier that year.

-Third ruble, 2016–present
+Third ruble (BYN), 2016–present

 In July 2016, a new ruble was introduced (ISO 4217 code BYN), at a rate of 1 BYN = 10,000 BYR.
 Old and new rubles circulated in parallel from 1 July to 31 December 2016.
 Belarus also issued coins for general circulation for the first time.
 Seven banknote denominations (5-, 10-, 20-, 50-, 100-, 200-, and 500 rubles) and eight coin denominations (1-, 2-, 5-, 10-, 20-, and 50 copecks, and 1- and 2 rubles) are in circulation as of 1 July 2016.
 The banknotes have security threads and show 2009 as an issue date (the date of an unsuccessful attempt at currency reform).